liamwalsh1980/Milestone-Project-3/README.md

 ### Head
 Only within the base template, I used a standard boilerplate in the header using the shorthand code of html:5 and clicking enter.
 This launched the standard boiler plate needed for all html templates to inherit.
 I made sure that all link elements and CDN’s were added in reference to Font Awesome for icons, Materialize for responsive design and my own custom CSS template was in place ready for adding my own styling throughout the project.
 I also added the following Jinja code so I could add my own custom styles that is applied from one of the child templates in the project.

-Within the head element i added a head icon that is positioned in the tab of the broswer when the web page is open.
+Within the head element I added a head icon that is positioned in the tab of the broswer when the web page is open.
 The icon is the same as the 'film' icon to the left of the text logo on the website.
 The icon was sourced from https://gauger.io/fonticon/.

 ### Body
 At the bottom of the body element, I added the script tags for external usage of Materialize and jQuery.
 I finished with adding my own custom script enabling me to write my own JavaScript/jQuery code when required.
 The Jinja code below was also added so I could add my own custom scripts that are applied from one of the child templates in the project.
 For reference instead of using Vanilla JavaScript jQuery was mainly used instead.